hbanugariya/hbanugariya/README.md

 I design interactive dashboards and perform advanced analytics, uncovering insights that fuel data-driven strategies.
 By refining data models, creating dynamic visuals, and automating reporting processes, I empower organizations to make informed, timely decisions.

 I manage and manipulate data across various databases like MySQL, MS SQL Server, and Oracle, optimizing storage and accessibility.
-Leveraging cloud-based platforms like Azure and Microsoft Fabric, I deliver scalable solutions for advanced analytics and efficient data management.
+Leveraging cloud-based platforms like Azure, AWS, and Microsoft Fabric, I deliver scalable solutions for advanced analytics and efficient data management.

 With a strong foundation in business and data analysis, I excel in data profiling, preparation, and modeling, creating reports and dashboards tailored to drive business outcomes.
 Passionate about process automation, tracking KPIs and predictive analytics, I use advanced techniques to uncover patterns and enable data-backed decision-making.